matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 want to explore just how good the game can be made to look, with modern hardware, and offline rendering.

-More specifically, I'm going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
+I'm going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
+If you just want to see the results here's a speedrun of the first episode converted into Blender:

+{% include yt-embed.html ytid="e9MVJw9fFgA" aspect="16by9" %}

 Blender is a free and open source 3D modelling and rendering application.
 Its renderer, Cycles, is a path-tracer capable of producing photo-realistic imagery, supporting features such as motion blur, depth of field, a comprehensive shader system, and much more.
 By exporting to Blender we get to use all of these features for free, without having to write a new renderer.
 My objective is to use the original game assets as much as possible, while relying on Blender's accurate lighting simulation to improve realism.

 ## Parsing demos